techkey/ECMS/README.txt

 A small but fast and powerful CMS system.

+The goal is to make it as small and fast as possible.

-Documentations follows in the near future.
+Documentations is work in progress.